RetroPie/RetroPie-Docs/docs/Dreamcast.md

 ***
 ## Emulator: [Reicast](https://github.com/reicast/reicast-emulator) (NOTE: EXPERIMENTAL!)

-You'll download this from the experimental section of the setup script.
-There currently isn't any sound and it is very laggy and buggy.
+You'll download this from the experimental section of the setup script. it is very laggy and buggy.
 Pi 2 is highly recommended.

 ## ROMS